 Students at Wittenberg University can access the Student Code of Conduct daily via the Wittenberg website.
-Additionally, all new students are required to sign off that they have read the handbook through their myWitt portal.
+Additionally, all students are required to sign off that they have read the handbook through their myWitt portal.
 Hard copies are available upon request from the Office of Student Conduct.
 Students are responsible for reading and abiding by the provisions of the Student Code of Conduct.

 Wittenberg University's Student Code of Conduct shall apply to conduct that occurs on Wittenberg University's premises, at Wittenberg University's sponsored activities, and to off-campus conduct that adversely affects Wittenberg University's community and/or pursuit of its objectives.
-Each student, student organization and student group shall be responsible for his/her conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).
+Each student, student organization and student group shall be responsible for their conduct from the time of acceptance for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment).
 The Dean of Students or designee shall decide whether the Student Code shall be applied to conduct occurring off-campus, on a case by case basis.